Benefits of sleep

 A clinician in MIT Medical’s Student Mental Health and Counseling Services may be able to help you deal with feelings of stress or anxiety that may be interfering with your sleep.
 Call 617-253-2916.

-For faculty, staff, postdocs, and their families:
+For faculty, staff, postdocs, and their household members:

-Talk with a sleep Counselor through MyLife Services
+Talk with a sleep counselor through MyLife Services

 MyLife Services, an Employee Assistance Program for the MIT community, offers sleep coaching from master’s or Ph.D.-level professionals.
 They can also provide resources or offer a referral to a mental health counselor in your area.